wtruong0/ML-Pneumonia-Imaging/README.md

-# Pneumonia Detection from Chest X-rays - wtruong0
+# Pneumonia Detection with Machine Learning

 A deep learning project that uses Convolutional Neural Networks (CNNs) to detect pneumonia from chest X-ray images.
 The model is built using TensorFlow/Keras.